Master the 7-Step Problem-Solving Process for Better Decision-Making

 Once the problem has been defined and disaggregated, the next step is to analyze the information gathered.
 This step involves examining the data, identifying patterns, and determining the root cause of the problem.

-There are several methods that can be used during the analysis phase, including:
+Several methods can be used during the analysis phase, including:

 • Root cause analysis